wp-plugins/captionpix/readme.txt

 == Upgrade Notice ==

-= 1.5 =
+= 1.6 =

-* Optional - Add more captioning options such as padding and text justification
+* Optional - updated tooltips to use dash-icons font

 == How to Use The Plugin ==